 And actually, I quite agree with this sentiment.
 Though Heartbreak Mountain was pretty heartbreaking for about 5-10 seconds as I considered the girl I'd been trailing for a while from the bottom as she struggled up, hands on her hips.
 Then I grudgingly buckeled down and started trudging up too.

-Actually, I was looking through my pictures and thought, "Why did I take a bunch of pictures of flat course?"
+This picture does not adequately (or at all) show the magnificance of Heartbreak Mountain Actually, I was looking through my pictures and thought, "Why did I take a bunch of pictures of flat course?"
 Only when I looked closer did I realize that I was trying to capture the essence of the inclines, and failed:

 From this point I was pretty slow (though steady) and mildly brain dead.
 That is, until I got to the point where the marathon and K78 runners joined up with us for the last downhill and the entrance into Davos and the finish.
 One can hardly trudge along when you are jogging beside your running role models.
 I felt a little bad as I passed one who started walking.
 (Just as I felt bad when I passed Power Oma up a few km earlier before Heartbreak Mountain.)